M. Stanley Livingston: Early life

 Livingston was born in Brodhead, Wisconsin, on May 25, 1905, the son of McWhorter Livingston, a minister of religion, and his wife Sarah Jane.
 Sarah was a member of the Ten Eyck family, an influential New York family whose Dutch origins date back to the 1640s.
 He had three sisters.
 The family moved to California when Livingston was five years old, and he grew up in Burbank, Pomona and San Dimas.
 His father became a high school teacher and principal.
 His mother died when he was 12 years old, and his father later remarried.
 Livingston thereby acquired five half-brothers.

 After graduating from high school in 1921, Livingston entered nearby Pomona College, intending to major in chemistry, but he disliked the way that chemistry was being taught there, and arranged with the professor of physics, Roland R. Tileston, to take physics courses as well.
 He received his Bachelor of Arts (AB) in 1926, with a double major in physics and chemistry.
 Tileston arranged for him to then enter Dartmouth College with a teaching fellowship.
 He was awarded his Master of Arts (MA) in 1928, studying x-ray diffraction, and stayed on for another year as an instructor.

 Cyclotrons

-M. Stanley Livingston (L) and Ernest O. Lawrence next to a 27-inch cyclotron at the Radiation Laboratory in 1934.
+Livingston (L) and Ernest O. Lawrence the 27-inch cyclotron at the Radiation Laboratory in 1934.

 During that year, Livingston applied to graduate schools for teaching fellowships, and was accepted by both Harvard University and the University of California.
 He accepted the latter and returned to California.
 He wrote his Doctor of Philosophy (PhD) thesis on "The Production of High Velocity Hydrogen Ions without the Use of High Voltages", a topic suggested by Ernest Lawrence, who had noticed that ions of mass $M$ and charge $e$ moving in a uniform magnetic field $B$ circulate at a constant frequency $\omega$ independent of energy: